EmrD/Remotive/README.md

    - Run the `remotiveSon.py` file to start the Remotive application.
    - Python 3 and necessary libraries (`requests`, `pyautogui`, `Pillow`, `qrcode`, `colorama`, `tkinter`) must be installed.
    - Firebase Realtime Database URL and other configurations need to be set in the code.

+   ## Important Note<br>
+   The Firebase Realtime Database links in the ```.apk``` file have been compiled to connect to the Firebase database used during the project development phase.
+In order to run in a local environment, this connection address must be the same as the variable in the Python file.
+For privacy purposes, this URL is defined as ``YOUR_FIREBASE_URL`` in the Python file.
+For this reason, the Android application in the local environment is used for example purposes only.
+Users should not use this file during installation, they should configure their Firebase URLs to work in sync with the Remotive desktop application, and then use ```.apk``` files specific to their project URLs.

 2. **Running the Tracker Application**
    - Run the `tracker.py` file to start the Tracker application.